Gluten Free Graham Crackers

 • Molasses.
 This helps add the golden-brown color to the crackers.

 • Milk.
-To help soften and tenderize the cookie dough.
+Any type is fine.
+You only need a little to help soften and tenderize the cookie dough.

 How to Make Gluten-Free Graham Crackers